shu-htk/tip-dev/doc/tutorial.md

 ```
 ![macro/tut01.tip](fig/tut01.png)

-`title` specify the text at top of the graph.
+"[title](ref/title.md)" specify the text at top of the graph.
-`set` make instance of the data, where data is array of number.
+"[set](ref/set.md)" make instance of the data, where data is array of number.
-`plot x y` plot the data x and y.
+"[plot](ref/plot.md)" draw the 2D-plot using data x and y.
-`fit x y quad` make the fitting by Quadratic function.
+"[fit](ref/fit.md)" make the fitting by the specified function,
+in this example "quad" means Quadratic function.

 arguments between the bracket '(' and ')' are options.